This post was updated in September 2019.

 Day 9-11: Vang Vieng

-In Vang Vieng we watched Friends (a show I love deeply, in fact, it’s how I learned English!), walked around the sleepy center and strolled along the Nan Song river running through the village.
+In Vang Vieng we watched Friends (a show I know though and through, in fact, it’s how I learned English!), walked around the sleepy center and strolled along the Nan Song river running through the village.

 Day 12: Bus from Vang Vieng to Vientiane